 - It is important to raise awareness of why we need sun protection to encourage students to change the way they behave in the sun. - Sun protection is incorporated into curriculum for all ages.
-All year 7-11 students will receive at least one PSHE sun protection lesson.
-We will discuss the importance of sun protection in assemblies at the start of the summer term and before summer break. - We will provide parents with information on the type and recommended preventive strategies for sun safety through school newsletters and a letter home at the end of the spring term. - We encourage and ensure through advance notice that parents, staff and students use a preventive approach on special, all-day activities such as PE days and educational visits.
+All year 7-11 students will receive at least one PSHE sun protection lesson. - We will provide parents with information on the type and recommended preventive strategies for sun safety through school newsletters. - We encourage and ensure through advance notice that parents, staff and students use a preventive approach on special, all-day activities such as outdoor education days, educational visits and sports events.